Tomotale/Tomotale/README.md

-- 👋 Hi, I’m @WolfoftheCode
+- 👋 Hi, I’m @Tomotale
 - 👀 I’m interested in making a Persona/SMT like turn based rpg
 - 🌱 I’m currently learning Unity and C#